IBM-Cloud/terraform-provider-ibm/website/docs/r/compute_autoscale_group.html.markdown

 * `virtual_server_id` - (Optional, integer) Specifies the ID of a virtual server in a local load balancer.
 The ID can be found with the following URL: `https://api.softlayer.com/rest/v3/SoftLayer_Network_Application_Delivery_Controller_LoadBalancer_VirtualIpAddress/<load_balancer_ID>/getObject?objectMask=virtualServers`.
 Replace _[load_balancer_ID]_ with the target load balancer's ID and open the URL with a web browser.
 A Bluemix Infrastructure (SoftLayer) user name and API key are required.
 * `port` - (Optional, integer) The port number in a local load balancer.
 For example, `8080`.
 * `health_check` - (Optional, map) Specifies the type of health check in a local load balancer.
 For example, `HTTP`.
 You can also use this value to specify custom HTTP methods.
+* `tags` - (Optional, array of strings) Set tags on the auto scaling group instance.

+**NOTE**: `Tags` are managed locally and not stored on the IBM Cloud service endpoint at this moment.

 ## Attributes Reference